cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)

-  #### GWS.CHAT.7.3v0.1
+#### GWS.CHAT.7.2v0.1
-Spam, confidential information, and sensitive information SHALL be selected.
+All reporting message categories SHOULD be selected.

 - Rationale
   - Users may be uncertain what kind of messages should be reported.
-Selecting these message types may help users infer that these types of messages should be reported.
+Enabling all message categories can help users infer which types of messages should be reported.
 - Last Modified: February 13, 2024
-- Notes
-  - The other reporting categories MAY be included depending on agency needs.

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)